thenumbernine/glapp-js/README.md

 The `main.js` and `ffi/sdl.lua` files handle the canvas object and the Lua wrapping thread to allow for my internal SDL busy-loops to become interval loops in browser.

+### Why?

+Because the FFI code is emulated, the whole thing goes slow af.
+Why would I make such an abomination?
+Because the LuaJIT native version is fast af, and always runs at least twice or more as fast as a browser+JS+WebGL-equivalent app.
+Too bad the modern standard browser platform sucks so much, and is so slow.
+I'm only making this for compatability's sake, not as a primary deployment option.

 ### Lua/JS

 I'm going through different Lua/JS libraries to see which works best.